sithmel/sistema/README.md

 # Observability

-Sistema has some facility to help observe how the system works and to make debugging and loggin easier.
+Sistema has some facility to help observe how the system works and to make debugging and logging easier.

 ## Names